carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 It prints a single value:

-The result of the collect operator is a `value channel` and can be used multiple times.

 ~~~
 [1,2,3,4]
 ~~~
 {: .output}

+The result of the collect operator is a `value channel` and can be used multiple times.

 ### groupTuple

-The `groupTuple` operator collects `tuples` or `lists` of values by grouping together the elements that share the same key.
+The `groupTuple` operator collects `tuples` or `lists` of values by grouping together the channel elements that share the same key.
 Finally it emits a new tuple object for each distinct key collected.

 For example.